The SEC, FINRA, the States, and much more

-Rule 10b-5, and Section 10b are known as the Anti-Fraud provisions of the 34 Act, and most regulations flow from this rule.
+Rule 10b-5, and Section 10b are known as the Anti-Fraud provisions of the 34 Act, and most federal regulations flow from this rule.
 The rule has been the subject of extensive litigation, and later revisions to this article will address some of the significant aspects of those matters, including insider trading, market manipulation, fraud in connection with public offerings and takeovers, and fraud in connection with dealings with customers.

 State Securities Laws

 While the SEC directly, and through its oversight of FINRA and the various Exchanges, is the main enforcer of the nation’s securities laws, each individual state has its own securities regulatory body, typically known as the state Securities Commissioner.
 A list of state securities commissioners, and their addresses, is available in our Guide to State Securities Regulators.

 The various state securities regulators have most of their impact in the area of registration of securities brokers and dealers and in the registration of securities transactions.
 For further information on the state regulatory scheme, and its impact on market participants, see Introduction to the Blue Sky Laws.